 Bass Lesson 22 Rapid Changes: an answer

-Rapid changes: I was asked how you can stay relaxed when chords are fired at you rapidly.
+Bass Lesson 22 Rapid Changes: I was asked how you can stay relaxed when chords are fired at you rapidly.
 The previous two lessons were necessary to prepare for this final lesson.
 I think it’s a good idea to say a few things about staying relaxed while accompanying and while soloing.

-Sometimes (or many times if you’re not so lucky) you’ll be in a situation where you’ll have to play changes at first sight that have been written down very poorly, so that it’s almost impossible to play them the right way.
+Sometimes (or many times if you are not so lucky) you’ll be in a situation where you will have to play changes at first sight that have been written down very poorly, so that it’s almost impossible to play them the right way.
 I’m saying this because I want to stimulate you not to join the ranks of these terrible writers.
 Please make sure everything you write down is readable, preferably with four bars on each rule.
-This leads to much better results, I’m sure you’ll understand this.
+This leads to much better results, I’m sure that you will understand this.

 There is a simple trick that enables you to stay relaxed when you have to solo over four chords in a bar: instead of staying fixated on the notes of each and every specific chord, you think in scales and keys.
 Let’s look at the first eight bars of the famous standard ‘Round Midnight’ by Thelonious Monk (see on the right or below).